claytonjwong/haiku/README.md

 ```
 😵 Instead of just Me
-🤘 I'll focus on Us and We
+🤘 I'll focus my mind on We
 🙂 Then I'll be Happy
 ```